hmngwy/mutton/README.md

 #### Help

 We want support for more event sources, I am willing to entertain PRs.
-You can use the `aws_lambda.apig` submodule as an example of implementing more event sources.
+You can use the `mutton.apig` submodule as an example of implementing more event sources.